seakers/ner/README.md

 # Name Entity Recognition
-This model will be trained to recognize this 10 entities:
+This model will be trained to recognize these 10 entities:
 - INSTRUMENT
 - INSTRUMENT_PARAMETER
 - MEASUREMENT